At a Glance: Work-Life Balance Stats

-This past year threw traditional work-life balance for a loop.
+With the pandemic, there have been significant changes to the traditional concept of work-life balance in recent years.
 When much of the workforce began working from home during the pandemic, it became harder than ever to separate job responsibilities and family duties.

 Especially, the new generation found it difficult to manage a good balance between their private and work life.